craftablescience/godot-3d-sandbox/README.md

 This repository is a game inspired by Garry's Mod.
 It's basically a testing grounds for my game mechanics ideas, and anything I want to make.
 Feel free to request features, or add them yourself if you get impatient :D

-All assets are original, except for the HDRI skybox (taken from https://hdrihaven.com/).
+All assets are original, except for the HDRI skybox (taken from https://hdrihaven.com/) and the Futura Heavy Regular font (taken from http://fontsgeek.com/fonts/Futura-Heavy-Regular).

 *Made in Godot 3.1.2*